 MENLO PARK, Calif.
-(AP) — Facebook’s early investors and a handful of directors will become eligible on Thursday to sell stock they own in the social networking company.
+(AP) - Facebook's early investors and a handful of top executives become eligible on Thursday to sell stock they own in the social networking company.
 It marks the beginning of a time-honored process for public companies, one that will give many Facebook employees the same right to sell their shares this fall.

-It’s conceivable none of them will sell.
-But if they do, up to 1.91 billion more shares could flood the stock market over the next several months — more than four times the 421 million shares that have been trading since Facebook’s initial public offering in May.
+It's conceivable none of them will sell.
+But if they do, up to 1.91 billion more shares could flood the stock market - more than four times the 421 million shares that have been trading since Facebook's initial public offering in May.

 So-called "lock-up" periods, which prevent insiders from unloading shares too close to an IPO, generally start to expire 90 days after a stock makes its public debut.

 Lock-ups are designed to prevent a stock from experiencing the kind of volatility that might happen if too many shareholders decide to sell a newly traded stock all at once.
 The progressive phasing-in of various shareholders allows early owners to shed their stock and make way for new investors, says Peter Zaleski, a professor of economics at the Villanova School of Business in Pennsylvania.

 But there's risk involved, too.
 If too many people sell, Facebook Inc.'s stock price could decline.

 That's a problem the company can't afford.
 On Tuesday, the stock closed at $20.38, down 46 percent from its initial public offering price of $38.